gilesp1729/LoftyCAD/README.md

 - Write STL and other triangle mesh files directly
 - Not be subscription or web-based; your data is yours forever on your local PC

-# Interface
+# Drawing interface
+- Volume-face-edge-point hierarchy with controlled locking
 - Sketch-up-like (draw a 2D-2.5D face followed by extrusion into a 3D volume)
-- Volume-face-edge-point hierarchy with controlled locking
 - Allows rect edges, polygons, circles, arcs, Beziers and the extruded right prisms from them
 - Allows curved surfaces (cylinders, barrel arcs, and Bezier surfaces)
 - Allows extrusion of curved surfaces, either parallel or along local normals
 - Allows extrusion of text and fonts
-- Allows axially symmetric objects (bodies of revolution)
+- Bodies of revolution (make axially symmetric objects by rotating)
-- Allows building volumes from cross-sections (lofting)
+- Lofting (building volumes from cross-sections)
+- Tubing (repeating a cross-section along a path and lofting)
 - Copy and paste objects
 - Reflect and rotate objects
 - Group objects and transform (scale and rotate)